Wednesday 6 May 2026 – Open Access and Responsible Research

 Instructor: Helena Francke

-This discussion-oriented session explores the landscape of open access books.
+This discussion-oriented session explores the landscape of Open Access books.
 Participants will bring their own experiences and questions (or just a curious mind) to a conversation about publishing opportunities, practices, benefits, and challenges.
 Issues that can be addressed include platforms, publishers, licenses, self-archiving, and more, with regards to both longform publishing and book chapters.

 The SOM survey and the Citizen Panel

-The presentation highlights key questions around data sharing related to the SOM survey and the Citizen Panel: what types of data can be made accessible, and which forms of data collection require greater caution, especially when dealing with sensitive personal data and the possibility of identifying individuals.
+This session highlights key questions around data sharing related to the SOM survey and the Citizen Panel: what types of data can be made accessible, and which forms of data collection require greater caution, especially when dealing with sensitive personal data and the possibility of identifying individuals.
 We also discuss how these considerations can be integrated already at the planning stage of research projects, concerns particularly relevant for researchers and PhD students preparing to collect their own data.

 Parallel Session